 PEGGY'S ART - I have studied professionally since 2011, having taken classes at high schools, art centers and artists' studios through the South Shore.
 Taking both still-life and plein-air classes has allowed me to grow quickly.
 I joined local art associations and have won many awards, including red and blue ribbons at Marshfield Fair.
 I grew up in Weymouth and still have many friends and family there.
 Weymouth's beautiful beaches, woods and parks have always inspired me and you will find them featured in my work.
 I also do commissions of pets, houses and favorite places.

 VISITING ARTISANS - We always have a number of short term artisans.
-Currently we have four who have signed up for the spring/summer season:

 BEACH IN A BOTTLE - sand and shells in small glass bottles by Debbie Campbell